RendaniTshinakaho/Cuttlefish/README.md

 A basic and functional example of a domain built with the framework is included under the Cuttlefish.ExampleApp.Domain folder.
 It illustrates the use of commands, aggregates, services and events in the context of the Cuttlefish framework.

-####NOT READY FOR USE IN PRODUCTION YET.
-A lot of documentation still needs to be written and some refactoring and tweaking still needs to take place before I'd start using this on smaller projects.

 #####Quick Setup
 Getting the framework up and running is super easy.
 Assuming that we are using RabbitMQ with a MongoDB event store backing, we would set up the framework as follows: